How to Install the LEMP Stack on Windows WSL

 wsl --set-default-version 2Step 3Install Ubuntu on 🪟 Windows 10

-Now that WSL 2 is ready on your Windows computer, the next step for your LEMP stack is to install Ubuntu.
-You can get this popular Linux operating system straight from the Microsoft Store.
+With WSL 2 set up on your Windows computer, the next vital step for your LEMP stack is to install Ubuntu.
+You can easily get this popular Linux operating system directly from the Microsoft Store, providing the foundation for your web server environment.
+Search for ‘Ubuntu 20.04 LTS’ in the store.

 Get Ubuntu 20.04 LTS – Microsoft Store